niyazmukh/zario2/privacy.md

-﻿# Minutes  Privacy Declaration
+﻿# Minutes - Privacy Declaration

 Last updated: 2025-12-04

-This document explains what information the Zario app may collect, why it's collected, how it is used, and how you can exercise your privacy choices.
+This document explains what information the Minutes app may collect, why it's collected, how it is used, and how you can exercise your privacy choices.
 This is a short, developer-friendly summary and not a substitute for full legal privacy policies required in some jurisdictions.

 ## 1. App owner / contact